-An AMI Model 430 Power Supply Programmer, Model 08150PS Power Supply, and a Model 601 Energy Absorber are configured to make up the 05120PS-430-601 bipolar Power Supply System.
-The Model 08150PS operates in this configuration as a +10 volt, +120 ampere, unipolar, voltage and current stabilized DC supply (introduction of the Model 601 Energy Absorber reduces the available system voltage to ±5 Vdc but provides for bipolar operation).
+An AMI Model 430 Power Supply Programmer, two Model 08150PS Power Supplies, and two Model 601 Energy Absorbers are configured to make up the 05200PS-430-601 bipolar Power Supply System.
+Each Model 08150PS operates in this configuration as a +10 volt, +100 ampere, unipolar, voltage and current stabilized DC supply (introduction of the Model 601 Energy Absorber reduces the available system voltage to ±5 Vdc but provides for bipolar operation).
 Refer to section A.12.1 for additional electrical characteristics of the Model 08150PS.